Exhibitor terms and conditions

-5.1 The exhibitor may terminate the agreement on written notice to the organiser any time before the event, provided that:
+5.1 The exhibitor may terminate the agreement on written notice to the organiser any time before the event, provided:

-5.1.1 If the organiser cannot re-allocate the space, the exhibitor will pay the full rent; and
+5.1.1 The organiser cannot re-allocate the space, in which case the exhibitor will pay the full rent; and

-5.1.2 If the organiser re-allocates the space, the exhibitor will be entitled to a full refund, less 20% administration charge.
+5.1.2 The organiser re-allocates the space, in which case the exhibitor will be entitled to a full refund, less 20% administration charge.
 This can take up to one month to process back to the exhibitor.

 6. Termination by the Organiser

 6.1 The organiser may terminate the agreement if:

 6.1.1 The exhibitor materially breaches any term of this agreement and this breach cannot be remedied within a period of seven days

 6.1.2 The exhibitor repeatedly breaches this agreement.
 A repeated breach means two or more minor breaches